 Work the combinations:

-The next stage is for the Attacker to use whichever attack he has chosen to set up his counter; A draws B, so he can do C.
+The next stage is for the Attacker to use whichever attack they have chosen to set up their counter; A draws B, so he can do C.

 Then of course, the Attacker does A-C so the Defender can practice D.